Problem Validation

 • "What frustrates you most?"

-4. Current Solutions (10 min)
+4. Current solutions (10 min)

-• "What tools/methods do you use now?"
+• "What tools or methods do you use now?"

 • "What works about them?"

-• "What doesn't work?"
+• "What does not work?"

 • "What workarounds have you created?"